Quantcast

 Recent Lists

-425 titles 1 love
+254 titles 1 love

 I'd grown weary of American shows.
 They were predictable, mundane, and increasingly mediocre.
 I tried a few foreign shows.
 I clicked with a Russian show, but there weren't many that had English subtitles.
 I sampled a few other countries, then came across Alchemy of Souls.
 I watched it and became obsessed.
 Two years later, I'm still enthralled with K-dramas.
 I've recently begun to expand into Chinese dramas, and I've even ventured into Japanese dramas.

 If dramas were an amusement park, K-dramas would be an extreme roller coaster: the ride is full of highs, lows, and all the emotions.
 The roller coaster often takes a detour into a horror house but then emerges into glorious sunshine and does a leisurely curve in the bright air before hurtling down in a face-peeling dive and then spinning into several stomach-churning turns.
-When the ride is over, the people are shaken and stumble away half dazed, but they want the exhilarating, emotionally draining experience again.
+When the ride is over, people are shaken and stumble away half dazed, but they crave the exhilarating, emotionally draining experience again.

 Chinese dramas are an exquisite carousel with hand-carved beasts adorned with jewels, accompanied by pretty music.
 It doesn't go anywhere, but it's beautiful and pleasant.
 The ride often lasts way too long and can become repetitive.
 One starts to wonder if the ride will ever end.
+(UPDATE: It seems most of what I'm watching now is Chinese.
+I've been craving sweet and comforting.
+I'm still of the opinion some C-dramas are burdened with too many side stories, but that hasn't stopped me from enjoying some wonderful stories.
+The Story of Ming Lan was 78 episodes long, and I was sorry when it finished!)

 Note about rating: Everything starts out at 7.5 stars.
 A drama loses stars by poor writing, manufactured angst (see poor writing), foolish inconsistencies (see poor writing), nonsensical misunderstandings to rachet conflict (see poor writing), and an uninspired take on established clichés (see poor writing).
 A drama gains stars by good writing, believable conflict, respecting the intelligence of the viewer, beautiful cinematography, and a cohesive OST.
-I'm also partial to dramas that teach me something or allow me to experience something unknown to me.
+I'm also partial to dramas that teach me something or give an experience new to me.
 An otherwise mediocre drama may be given a higher rating by including books and libraries, attractive fashion, exquisite sets, lush gardens, or an unexpected twist.
 I'm capricious, so my mood also dictates the rating.
 I can be swayed by redheads and tall men, too.
 And cats or people who remind me of cats.

 Statistics